 Yes, we need to challenge ignorance and stigma.
 When this is coming from organizations, the media, or public figures, we absolutely need to call them out on it.
-But if we’re boosting Jo(e) Dumbass’s social media stats by attacking their dumbass comments, is that helpful, or are we just sending them the message that dumbass comments are an effective way to garner attention?
+But if we’re boosting Jo(e) Dumbass’s social media stats by attacking their dumbass comments, is that helpful?
+Or are we just sending them the message that dumbass comments are an effective way to garner attention?
 It’s also concerning that the more prominent the whole thing is, the more people end up getting upset by it.

 In the case of misogynistic comments, I tend to swing more strongly in the direction of radio silence.
 When it comes to anti-medication or other mental health-directed comments, there are voices in my head chiming in for both sides.
-Perhaps part of the issue is that I’m not a big social media user, so none of this feels very natural to me.
+Perhaps part of the issue is that I’m not a big social media user, so none of this feels natural to me.

 It feels a bit icky that people like Youtuber Logan Paul, who posted a beyond tasteless video of an apparent suicide victim in Japan’s “suicide forest”, have managed to gain such notoriety online.
 Why do millions of people follow this jackass?
 Perhaps that’s where the biggest problem is, though.
 Ignorance and stupidity draw attention, and they sell.
-This isn’t a problem of a few random dumbasses, but rather of a social community that elevates these dumbasses to a place where their stupidity has massive reach.
+This isn’t a problem of a few random dumbasses, but rather a social community that elevates the dumbasses to a place where their stupidity has massive reach.

 Things were so much simpler back in the early days of the internet age.
 Not all of the progress that we’ve made since then has been good.
 Sigh…